Friday, September 3, 2021

 But quarterback Steve Hughes, who was named Home News Player of the Year, rallied us back, and scored on a quarterback sneak in the last 30 seconds to win the game, win the Conference Championship, clinch our first (and still only) undefeated regular season, and keep our hopes for an undefeated entire season alive.
 It may be the greatest game in EBHS football history.
 Certainly, it was the greatest comeback, if not the biggest one.

-The fight was hardly our fault: At the time, Colonia was the Oakland Raiders or the Philadelphia Flyers of the MCAC.
-A year later, they made the Central Jersey Group III Final against Franklin, and started a fight.
+The fight was hardly our fault: At the time, Colonia were the Oakland Raiders or the Philadelphia Flyers of Middlesex County football.
+A year later, they made the Central Jersey Group III Final against Franklin, playing at Giants Stadium in the Meadowlands, and started a fight.
 Not smart: At the time, Colonia was considered the ritzy part of Woodbridge, while most of the Franklin players were black and lived in garden apartments that were barely a step up from the New Brunswick ghetto that a lot of their parents grew up in.

 Because this happened in a State Final, Colonia football became, as far as I know, one of only 2 Middlesex County high school sports programs to ever get put on probation by the NJSIAA.
 The other was St. Peter's of New Brunswick, which got caught trying to recruit football players.
 In Monroe.
 Today, it would be understandable; at the time, Monroe, then the newest high school in Middlesex County, absolutely stunk in football, so it was a poor choice.
 St. Peter's never recovered, their enrollment dropped, and the Diocese closed the school.